 Closer still to Ramales de la Victoria, in fact, within 5 minutes walk of the town centre, with a seriously impressive cave mouth and beautiful surroundings (it’s worth just going to have a look at the mouth, even if you don’t go in).
 There are guided tours of this cave, and of all the caves in Cantabria it is by far the best conditioned for wheels (wheelchair accessible, pushchair accessible), and great for kids.
 The cave paintings are not visitable and are not part of the tour, as they are too far inside the cave, the main draw here is just how massive the cave is inside, and the easy access.
 The walkway extends only 400m into the cave, but its still worth a visit and is a great “starter” cave for Cantabria (if you’re going to see this and Covalanas, definitely see this one first).
 Entrance is 3€ and group sizes can go up to 30 here if necessary.
 There is no car park at the cave itself, you must park in the town centre or a bit awkwardly on the road leading up to it and walk the 400m to the cave (signposted).
 There are toilets and a small information/ticket centre at the entrance.

-This cave in Rionansa is closed to visitors for most of the year, opening only on certain days for very limited visits in August (in 2013 at least).
+This cave in Rionansa is closed to visitors for most of the year, opening only on certain days for very limited visits throughout the year, and in August (in 2013 at least).
 Check out the website for information about opening times.
 Usually the site simply says that it is closed to visitors at present, so keep checking back for updates if you’re really interested.
 Entrance is 15€.
-This is another one I’m still waiting to visit!
+This is my last cave left to visit!

 This is a curious open cave located in Rasines, eastern Cantabria, and (not very well) signposted in the village.
 The area, dubbed (very loosely) as a “Paleolithic Park”, consists of firstly a parking area with picnic tables, then a 5 minute walk down to the “Paleolithic Park” with lots of curiosities, including a life-sized mammoth, little rivers and bridges and the large cave mouth itself, which is completely open, and fun to explore and see who dares go the furthest in!
-If you look carefully you can see stalagmites and stalactites forming in certain places as you scramble around.
-No paintings have been found in this cave, but they did find evidence of human habitation – decorated horns, spear points, harpoons etc. The whole area has been rather poorly looked after, after what was clearly a lovely project to begin with, but it’s still interesting to visit and explore if you’re going past anyway on the N629, and especially fun for kids.
+If you look carefully you can see stalagmites and stalagtites forming in certain places as you scramble around.
+No paintings have been found in this cave, but they did find evidence of human habitation – decorated horns, spear points, harpoons etc (now in the MUPAC museum in Santander).
+The whole area has been rather poorly looked after, after what was clearly a lovely project to begin with, but it’s still interesting to visit and explore if you’re going past anyway on the N629, and especially fun for kids.